miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

 going to replace all that is proprietary (already has with servers) is
 ***nix!***

+#### Another Nix On The Block

+The interesting state of affairs today is that a particular Linux tool called `nix` has some real ***Docker-killing potential*** as a declarative and deterministic system-building definition language (IaC / infrastructure as code) that plants whole Linux subsystems into the folders of Windows and Macs, thus adding fuel to the nix fire.
+It is also used to build a whole Linux distro called nixOS (what I use).

 ### The Power of Unix Pipes

 So one of the core fundamentals that made Unix so win is the concept of pipes